-The Board of Directors have considered carefully the financial position of the Company and in that context, have prepared and reviewed cash flow forecasts for the period to 30 November 2019.
-As set out further in the Chairman's statement, the Company expects to incur material levels of capital expenditure in 2018 and 2019, consistent with its strategy as an exploration company.
-In reviewing the proposed work programme for exploration and evaluation assets and on the basis of the equity raised during the financial year, the results obtained from the exploration programme and the prospects for raising additional funds as required, the Board of Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.
+The Board of Directors have considered carefully the financial position of the Company and in that context, have prepared and reviewed cash flow forecasts for the period to 30 November 2020.
+The Board of Directors notes the potential difficulty for the Company of raising funds through an issue of shares, given the current share price of the Company.
+As set out further in the Chairman's statement, the Company expects to incur capital expenditure in 2020, consistent with its strategy as an exploration company.
+In reviewing the proposed work programme for exploration and evaluation assets and, on the basis of the equity raised during the financial year, the funds raised subsequent to the year-end, the results obtained from the exploration programme and the prospects for raising additional funds as required, the Board of Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.